Car Insurance Deductible Guide

 With some exceptions, you will pay a deductible for each loss you file under your auto insurance policy.

-How do I choose the deductible amount?
+How do I choose the car insurance deductible amount?

 Second, the deductible amount will impact your car insurance premium.
 If you choose a low deductible amount, then you'll likely be paying a higher insurance premium for the coverage.
 On the other hand, if you choose a high deductible amount, then you'll likely pay a lower insurance premium.
 You should compare and calculate how your deductible impacts your overall policy premium.
-Check out our coverage calculator to see what options look good to you.

 Can a car insurance deductible be waived?

-In most situations, for coverages with a deductible, a deductible will apply - but there are some circumstances in which the deductible may be waived.
+In most situations, for coverages with a car insurance deductible, a deductible will apply - but there are some circumstances in which the deductible may be waived.
 For example, if you have comprehensive coverage and make a claim to repair windshield glass damage, then your deductible may be waived.
 Check with your insurance representative to verify what deductibles apply.
 In some states, you may purchase additional auto insurance coverage that will waive your deductible in some scenarios.
 Check your state reference page for more information.

 Please note: